charleshsu168/batteryscripts/README.md

 batterylog is a python script for RPI  to stream realtime battery pack data to screen and to outputfile as specified by user.
 It also outputs any errors to outpfile_error.csv

-It currently does not support running Cygwin in Windows to log data via USB to battery pack.
+It currently does not support running Cygwin in Windows via USB to battery pack.

 TO INSTALL IT
 ==============